CEA-MetroCarac/PySSPFM/doc/README.md

 * `.spm` (Bruker)

 <p align="justify" width="100%">
-SSPFM files from other manufacturers are not supported.
+SSPFM files from other manufacturers are not supported in this application.
 It is advisable to extract the measurements from them and place them into a spreadsheet.
 The header dimensions, the column separator in the spreadsheet files to be extracted, and the measurements to be extracted are customizable.
 In the current version, deflection, polarization voltage, PFM amplitude and phase are plotted and treated, but the code can be adapted to further parameters measured.
-A converter from spm files to spreadsheets is also available.
+A <a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/toolbox/spm_converter.py">converter</a> from spm files to spreadsheets is also available.
 </p>

-#### Measurement sheet
+#### III.1.b) - Measurement sheet

 <p align="justify" width="100%">
 Prior to conducting the SSPFM measurement, the user must complete a measurement form.
 Templates are available for both the <a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/resources/measurement%20sheet%20model%20SSPFM%20Bruker.csv">standard SSPFM</a> and <a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/resources/measurement%20sheet%20model%20SSPFM%20ZI%20DFRT.csv">SSPFM-DFRT</a>) modes.
 This measurement form serves to guide the user in carrying out the SSPFM measurements and to maintain a record of critical measurement parameters.
 It also automatically generates certain measurement information based on the provided parameters, such as total measurement time, tip-induced pressure, lock-in amplifier settings, quality factor, and resonance settling time.
 Furthermore, completing the form is a mandatory prerequisite for the subsequent measurement processing.
 The parameters to be employed for measurement processing include grid dimensions, calibration coefficients, sign of piezoelectric coeffcient, sinusoidal voltage magnitude, voltage application direction, and SSPFM polarization signal parameters.
 </p>

-#### Extraction
+#### III.1.c) - Extraction

 <p align="justify" width="100%">
 All measurement files and the measurement sheet must be placed within the same directory.
 The data contained in these file types are then extracted using the file <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/raw_extraction.py">utils/raw_extraction</a></code>.
 For files with the <code>.spm</code> extension (Bruker), the extraction script relies on a second file: <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/datacube_reader.py">utils/datacube_reader</a></code>, which employs the <code>DataExtraction</code> object with the <a href="https://pypi.org/project/nanoscope/">nanoscope</a> library.
 However, the nanoscope library alone is insufficient for data extraction, as it requires the use of DLL files installed with the Nanoscope Analysis software (Bruker).
 In the event that the DLL files are not present, the <code>NanoscopeError</code> object has been created to handle the error.
 </p>

-### Output files
+### III.2) - Output files

 <p align="justify" width="100%">
 A default data processing path management is provided, but the user has the option to select their own path management.
 </p>

-#### First step of data analysis
+#### III.2.a) - First step of data analysis

 <p align="center" width="100%">
     <img align="center" width="50%" src=https://github.com/CEA-MetroCarac/PySSPFM/blob/main/doc/_static/Path_Management_First_Step.PNG> <br>